back to insights

 Every year, hundreds of foreign companies incorporate in Mexico.
-Most of them choose the same structure — the S.A. de C.V. — because it is the one their lawyer suggested first, or the one they found on the first page of a Google search.
+Most of them choose the same structure, the S.A. de C.V., because it is the one their lawyer suggested first, or the one they found on the first page of a Google search.
 Very few of them understand why they chose it, what they gave up, or what it will cost them over the next five years.

 Entity structure is not a formality.
-It determines your tax obligations, your liability exposure, your ability to repatriate profits, and — in some cases — whether you can operate in your target sector at all.
+It determines your tax obligations, your liability exposure, your ability to repatriate profits, and in some cases whether you can operate in your target sector at all.

 Mexico offers several entity types for foreign companies, each with distinct implications.

 S. de R.L. de C.V.
 (Sociedad de Responsabilidad Limitada de Capital Variable) operates more like a limited liability company.
-For US and Canadian companies, it can offer significant tax advantages — particularly around pass-through treatment and the avoidance of double taxation under certain treaty structures.
+For US and Canadian companies, it can offer significant tax advantages, particularly around pass-through treatment and the avoidance of double taxation under certain treaty structures.
 This is the entity type that experienced cross-border tax advisors often recommend, and the one that generalist lawyers often overlook.

 Branch office (sucursal) allows a foreign company to operate in Mexico without forming a separate legal entity.
 It is simpler to establish but carries full parent-company liability and can create complex tax residency questions.

 IMMEX shelter operations allow manufacturers to operate under a Mexican entity's permits without forming their own company.
 This is particularly relevant for companies testing the market or ramping production before committing to a permanent establishment.
+Our guide to shelter companies in Mexico compares the major providers and the cost math.

 The difference between an S.A. de C.V. and an S. de R.L. de C.V. is not cosmetic.
-For a Canadian parent company, the S. de R.L. de C.V. can be treated as a partnership for Canadian tax purposes — enabling pass-through taxation that avoids the double layer of corporate tax that an S.A. de C.V. creates.
+For a Canadian parent company, the S. de R.L. de C.V. can be treated as a partnership for Canadian tax purposes, enabling pass-through taxation that avoids the double layer of corporate tax that an S.A. de C.V. creates.
 The savings over a ten-year horizon can be substantial.

 This is the kind of structural decision that must be made before incorporation, not after.
 Restructuring an entity in Mexico is expensive, slow, and in some cases requires liquidation and re-formation.

-The role of the notario público
+What role does the notario público play?

-In Mexico, entity formation must be executed before a notario público — a legal figure with no true equivalent in Canada or the United States.
+In Mexico, entity formation must be executed before a notario público, a legal figure with no true equivalent in Canada or the United States.
 The notario is not a notary public in the common-law sense.
 They are a presidentially appointed legal officer who authenticates the formation, verifies compliance with Mexican corporate law, and registers the entity with the Public Registry of Commerce.

 Choosing the right notario matters.
 They review your bylaws, your capital structure, and your corporate governance provisions.
 A notario who understands cross-border structures can flag issues before they become problems.
 One who does not will simply process the paperwork.